-The Financial Needs Analysis (FNA) is a 100% purely marketing tool used by Primerica and other companies like State Farm and Country Financial to show “gaps” in your insurance coverage and investment plan to help the agents begin to find areas to sell you their products.
-In most cases, these types of presentations are called by different names and are full of pretty graphics, but in the end are simply marketing tools used to give the sales agent more perceived credibility and “value” in the eyes of the prospect.
+The Financial Needs Analysis (FNA) is 100% a marketing tool Primerica and others, like State Farm and Country Financial, use.
+They show you “gaps” in your insurance coverage and investment plans to help agents find areas to sell you products.
+In most cases, these types of presentations go by different names and are full of pretty graphics.
+In the end, they are marketing tools, giving agents perceived credibility in the eyes of the prospect.

-Regardless of company, if any person who works on commission based sales provides this type of product for “free”, it is important to be skeptical and not base your buying decision based solely on that information.
+Regardless company, be skeptical of anyone working on commission-based sales who provides this for “free.”
+Do not base your buying decision based solely on that information.

 Term Life Insurance:

-Primerica does have a strong term life insurance product and is a financially strong company, however Primerica’s cost for a simple term life insurance policy is up to 29% more expensive than the industry average for the same product.
+Primerica has a strong term life insurance product and they are a financially strong company.
+However, Primerica’s cost for a simple term life insurance policy is up to 29% more expensive than the industry average for the same product.

-Most of the customer concerns being voiced is largely around the service and claims aspect of the Primerica operations of the life insurance product, however, the marketing and sales area does draw some complaints as well.
-This would also explain why Primerica falls so low on the J.D.
-Power Customer Satisfaction Life Insurance Study and why more customers are taking to the internet and the BBB to air out issues with the company.
+Most concerns customers voice center on the service and claims aspect of Primerica’s life insurance product.
+However, the marketing and sales process draws complaints as well.
+These complaints explain why Primerica customers are taking to the internet to air out their issues with the company.

-Another issue voiced is that Primerica doesn’t provide online quoting of term life insurance premiums, preventing the customer from being able to compare quotes for coverage inline with other life insurance companies offering the same product.
-To get a quote, the customer must engage in the sales process of a Primerica agent before being able to consider which term life insurance policy to buy.
+Another issue customers cite is Primerica’s lack of online quotes.
+This prevents the customer from comparing quotes for coverage with other companies offering the same product.
+To get a quote, the customer must meet with a Primerica agent before being able to consider which policy to buy.

-While the term life insurance product is a good product; the pricing, support, and claims payout out tend to be more of the negative aspect surrounding this company.
+While the term life insurance product is a good product, the pricing, support, and claims payout tend to make up most of the dark cloud surrounding Primerica’s reputation.

-Primerica’s investment sales division (PFS Investments Inc. dba Primerica Advisors) operates everything investment and annuities related on that side of the house.
-In this setup, Primerica holds nothing proprietary and is simply a broker for larger mutual fund and insurance companies.
+Primerica’s investment sales division (PFS Investments Inc., doing business as Primerica Advisors) operates everything related to investment and annuities.
+In this setup, Primerica holds nothing proprietary and is simply a broker for larger mutual funds and insurance companies.

-The quality of mutual funds offered are similar to what you can get from anywhere else, as they represent big names in the field like American Funds, Fidelity, and OppenheimerFunds.
+The quality of mutual funds offered is similar to what you can get anywhere else.
+They represent big names in the field like American Funds, Fidelity, and OppenheimerFunds.
 There is nothing overly distinguishing about this side of the Primerica business that sets it apart from other competitors offering the same products.

 Auto & Homeowners Insurance

-Primerica’s Property & Casualty insurance sales (auto and homeowners insurance), called Primerica Secure, is a referral service to Answer Financial and operates as a lead generation company for that company.
-Primerica agents will get a small cut from business sent to Answer Financial.
-Answer Financial is an Allstate owned subsidiary.
+Primerica’s property & casualty insurance department (aka auto and homeowners insurance), called Primerica Secure, is a referral service to Answer Financial, operating as a lead generation tool.
+Primerica agents get a small cut from this Answer Financial business.
+Answer Financial is an Allstate subsidiary.

 Long Term Care Insurance

-It is important to note that Long Term Care policies are extremely expensive and become more expensive if you wish to have the benefit increase with inflation.
-Also, these policies have premiums that are not level, or where the price is locked, allowing for the premium to increase as time goes on.
+It is important to note that long term care policies are extremely expensive and become more expensive if you wish to have the benefits increase with inflation.
+Also, these policies have premiums that are not level, or where the price is not locked, allowing for the premium to increase as time goes on.

-Long Term Care riders to life insurance policies have become a more popular option for those seeking some level of LTC coverage; however, we recommend looking at companies like American National and Phoenix Life that have strong living benefits options that come standard with their life insurance policies.
-This option helps save you money in the long run by utilizing accelerated benefits that comes attached to the policy when purchased.
+Long Term Care riders to life insurance policies have become popular for those seeking some level of LTC coverage.
+However, we recommend reviewing companies like American National and Phoenix Life that have strong living benefits options that come standard.
+This option helps save you money by utilizing accelerated benefits that come attached to the policy when purchased.

-As one of their newer products, Primerica has teamed up with Equifax to provide an online tool that helps you analyze your debt and provide strategies to help pay down that debt.
-Focused largely on debt stacking (aka “snowballing”), this program uses your Equifax credit report to build a plan help you pay down debt quickly.
+Primerica has also teamed up with Equifax providing an online tool that helps analyze your debt and provide strategies to help pay it down.
+Focused on debt stacking, this program builds a plan using your Equifax credit report, helping you quickly pay down debt.

-Online reports show that this service is billed at $14.95 per month (information may not be up to date) and it mimics other services already out there.
-For example, Credit Karma offers a credit report monitoring service and Mint (the sister product of Quickbooks) offers credit monitoring, money management and advisory software.
+Online reports currently show that this service costs $14.95 per month and mimics other existing services.
+For example, Credit Karma offers a credit report monitoring service and Mint (the sister product of Quickbooks) offers credit monitoring, money management, and advisory software.